bitshiftnetau/vim_config/README.md

 |--- Plugin Config ---|

+NOTE: Please review the githubs for all plugins listed in the .vimrc.plug file as there are external dependencies like python3 and it's interface to vim

 Any plugins you want to install, write them into the .vimrc.plug file you have just created.